We all agree: Facebook Custom Audiences are one of – if not the most –essential tools for successful Facebook advertising campaigns.

 - App Activity Custom Audiences

-You can create audiences based on what actions people take when they use your app – either on Desktop or Mobile.
-Mobile has outpaced Desktop on Facebook, and the trend continues.
-If your business has an app associated with it, it needs to be utilizing custom audiences on Facebook.
+You can create audiences based on what actions people take when they use your app or game.
+If your business has an app associated with it, you need to be utilizing custom audiences on Facebook.

-You can create audiences of those who engage with certain ad types or your page.
-The duration of these ad types is up to 365 days, although the more recent is often better – it is engagement after all.
+You can create audiences of those who engage with your posts, videos, events and forms on Facebook and Instagram.
+The duration of these audience types is up to 365 days (apart from for lead forms which is 90 days), although the more recent is often better.

-We’ll go through how to create each one of these audience one-by-one, and then follow up with some tactics on how you can utilize them.
+We’ll go through how to create each one of these audiences one-by-one, and then follow up with some tactics on how you can utilize them.

-- Manually upload your audience in a .txt or .csv le.
+- Manually upload your audience in a .txt or .csv file.

 - Synchronization with your Email CRM to your Facebook Ads Account